Biometric Data Privacy

 In the event of a biometric data breach, organizations are typically required to notify affected individuals and regulatory authorities, investigate the breach, and take measures to mitigate the impact and prevent future breaches.
 Failure to respond appropriately can result in legal and financial consequences that your lawyer can outline for you.

-American employers utilize employees’ biometric information to monitor working hours, restrict access to secure areas, provide fast system login, or monitor productivity and prevent wage theft.
+American employers utilize employees’ biometric information to monitor working hours, restrict access to secure areas, provide fast system login, and monitor productivity and prevent wage theft.
 An employer should clarify the following in their personal data biometrics privacy policy:

 - The kinds of personal information collected and stored